Gina Keatley: Career

 In December 2017, Keatley became a professor of International Cuisine at Queens College, City University of New York.
 In May 2018, Keatley facilitated the launch of SIMMER, a tech and food collaboration.
 In 2018, SIMMER began development of the app Hungry4Halal, a mobile application designed to help users find locations that serve halal cuisine.
-In January 2022, Gina Keatley became the chief executive officer of the Sicilian Olive Leaf Tea Company and launched Matche, the world's first powdered olive leaf tea at the World Tea Conference and Expo.
+In January 2022, Keatley became the chief executive officer of the Sicilian Olive Leaf Tea Company and launched Matche, the world's first powdered olive leaf tea at the World Tea Conference and Expo.